Annotated Ethereum Roadmap

 • No training wheels for rollups: fully decentralized sequencers, trustless fraud provers, immutable contracts, etc.

 • While efficient and powerful, the polynomial commitment used everywhere (KZG) is not quantum-safe and requires a trusted setup.
-Research into a more ideal commitment suitable for the long term is ongoing, with the eventual goal to “hot swap” KZG under the hood
+Research into a more ideal commitment suitable for the long term is ongoing, with the eventual goal to “hot swap” KZG under the hood (it’ll probably be STARKs)

 The Scourge